eme64/blog/_posts/2026-01-12-Alignment-Performance.md

 And very similarly on `NEON` with 8-byte (2 int) vectors (though more noisy):

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/62249de7-eb34-48ec-8fd6-09c4f564caee" />

+Generally, it seems that on this `NEON` machine, alignment only can make about a `10%` performance difference.

+**Vectorization is usually Profitable it even without Alignment**

+Vectorization usually leads speedups of large factors.
+And the loss in performance due to misalignment is usually rather a small percentage.
+Thus, it is reasonable to worry about vectorizing first, and only worry about alignment if even more performance is required.

 **Impact on Auto Vectorization**